UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 - Education: More than 89% of Rhode Island residents have graduated high school, with 35% having college degrees.
-The state has about 7.1% of residents currently working their way through college.
+The state has about 7.1% of residents working through college.

 The state-run health insurance exchange is called HealthSource RI.
 It is utilized by residents to get coverage on the marketplace.